-Riddle the fire by pushing and pulling the grate riddling rod back and forward (See Figure 15).
+Riddle the fire by pulling the grate riddling knob back and forward (See Figure 19).
 Before opening the door, turn the thermostat knob to setting 4 as this will help to eliminate any smoke or fly ash resident in the combustion chamber.
 Add fuel to fire, close fire door and re-set the thermostat knob to the required setting.